daffaalfandy/athletes-management-system/docs/project-context.md

 - **Typing:** Strict TypeScript required.
 Define interfaces for all IPC payloads.
 Avoid `any` at all costs; use `unknown` if necessary.

 ### 3. Business Logic & Assets
-- **Judo Rules Isolation:** Age and weight category calculations must live in `src/common/judo/`.
+- **Judo Rules Isolation:** Age and weight category calculations must live in `src/common/judo/` (using `birthDate` as source).
 NEVER hardcode these rules in UI components.
 - **Zero External CDNs:** 100% offline capability is mandatory.
 Bundle all fonts, icons (SVG preferred), and libraries locally.
 - **Response Wrapper:** Use `{ success: boolean, data?: any, error?: string }` for all IPC responses.